Prolia® is a prescription medicine used to increase bone mass in men with osteoporosis who are at high risk for fracture.

 Download a personalized discussion guide to start the conversation with your doctor.

-Do not take Prolia® if you have low blood calcium, are pregnant, are allergic to it, or take XGEVA®.
+Do not take Prolia® if you: have low blood calcium; or are pregnant or plan to become pregnant, as Prolia® may harm your unborn baby; or are allergic to denosumab or any ingredients in Prolia®.

 What are the possible side effects of Prolia®?